In this post, we will see how to install a MySQL database on a Debian-based distribution like Raspbian on Raspberry Pi.

 text NVARCHAR(32));

 That’s how easy it is to install and use MySQL on Raspberry Pi.
-In the next post we will see how to install MariaDB, an alternative compatible with MySQL, which we will use in our projects.
+In the next post, we will see how to install MariaDB, a MySQL-compatible alternative, which we will use in our projects.